 SFRs are located to the south which fronts the public street.
-The Project proposes the same lot configuration in keeping with existing single-family lots.
+The Project with the Variance, proposes the same lot configuration in keeping with existing single-family lots.
 The Project will plant trees along the property frontage to shade the public sidewalk.